 We have a large flower garden in the front yard.
 The front yard is filled with native perennial flowers and grasses.
 Our back yard is quite tiny…as most city yards are.
-We have a couple of flower gardens and a small vegetable and herb garden.
-I try and plant vegetables that will be successful and interesting for my daughters to grow.
+We have a couple of flower garden beds and a small vegetable and herb garden.
+I try and plant as many vegetables that will be successful and interesting for my daughters to grow.

 We have always wanted to try growing plants from seeds.
 Not only is it economical, but it is educational.
 This year I decided to give it a try.
 I decided to start with some sure fire winners, herbs and marigolds.
 I always plant marigolds along the perimiter of my veggie garden.
 My mom told me that marigolds keep pests out of the vegetable garden…and I believe her!
 I headed to the store and selected; thyme, oregano, basil, parsley and marigolds.
 The other key component to growing seeds is selecting what you will grow your seeds in.
 There are a lot of different options on the market.
 They include small peat pellets that swell with water and various tray options.
 I have decided to use cardboard egg cartons and cardboard toilet paper rolls.
 Here’s how we did it.

 First, take apart the egg carton.
 Using the scissors, cut the lid away from the base of the egg carton – set the lid aside.